ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.16 regex and the sub() method

 Use the `sub()` method to replace the matched regex with the given string.
-The `sub()` method replaces all matches, not just the first occurence.
+The `sub()` method replaces all matches, not just the first occurrence.
 The first string is what replaces the match, and the second string is the item to search through.

 ```py
 import re